-For both customer groups, the main reason for dissatisfaction is pricing, which can be interpreted as a concern about value for money.
-However, it is interesting to note that while English-speaking customers complain about price with a lower rank in lower-priced hotels.
-In contrast, the Chinese customers consistently have ``\begin{CJK}{UTF8}{gbsn}价格\end{CJK} (price)'' as a top or second-most concern across all price ranges.
-A paper studying Chinese tourists found that they had this concern \cite[][]{truong2009}.
-However, our results indicate that this is less of a cultural attribute in Japanese hotels and has more to do with the pricing of hotels overall.
-The tourists coming to Japan could be both experienced travelers or first-time travelers.
-However, the fact is that their expectation of the price for hotels was lower than what they found in Japan.
-In general, Japan is an expensive place to visit, impacting this placement in the ranking.
-Space is scarce in Japan, and capsule hotels with cramped spaces of 2 x 1 meters cost around 3,000 to 6,000 yen per night.
-Bigger business hotel rooms are relatively expensive, ranging from 5,000 to 12,000 yen per night.
-For comparison, hotels in the USA with a similar quality can be half the price.
+For both customer groups, the main reason for dissatisfaction was pricing, which can be interpreted as a concern about value for money.
+However, English-speaking customers complained about price with a lower rank in lower-priced hotels.
+In contrast, Chinese customers consistently had ``\begin{CJK}{UTF8}{gbsn}价格\end{CJK} (price)'' as the first or second-most concern across all price ranges.
+A study on Chinese tourists found that they had this concern \cite[][]{truong2009}.
+However, our results indicate that this concern is less related to the cultural attribute in Japanese hotels and more related with the pricing of hotels overall.
+Tourists coming to Japan could be either experienced or first-time travelers.
+However, their expectation of the price for hotels was lower than the actual prices in Japan.
+In general, Japan is an expensive place to visit, thereby impacting this placement in the ranking.
+Space is scarce in Japan, and capsule hotels with cramped spaces of 2 x 1 meters cost around 3000 to 6000 yen per night.
+Bigger business hotel rooms are relatively expensive, ranging from 5000 to 12 000 yen per night.
+For comparison, hotels in the USA with a similar quality can charge half the price.

-Around half of the dissatisfaction factors for both Chinese and Western customers are caused by issues that could be solved with improved management.
-The previous is true for all price ranges.
-Of course, the improvements could be staff training (perhaps in language), hiring professional cleaning services for rooms with cigarette smoke smells, or improving the bedding.
-All of these options can be costly.
-However, this paper provides a good guideline for which factors to consider first and which ones will be best suited to each customer group.
-Hotels can use the price range categorization in order to choose the appropriate strategy as well.
-However, once the hotel's location and construction are set for Chinese customers, not much else can be done to satisfy them further.
-As mentioned before, Chinese language availability is another soft attribute that can be improved with staff and training investment.
+Around half of the dissatisfaction factors for both Chinese and Western customers are caused by issues that could be solved with improved management; this is true for all price ranges.
+The improvements could be staff training (perhaps in language), hiring professional cleaning services for rooms with cigarette smoke smells, or improving the bedding; however, all of these considerations can be costly.
+However, this paper provides a useful guideline about the factors to be prioritized and the factors that would be the most suitable for each customer group.
+Hotels can also use the price range categorization to choose the appropriate strategy.
+However, once the hotel's location and construction are set for Chinese customers, only a few changes can be made to satisfy them further.
+As mentioned previously, Chinese language availability is another soft attribute that can be improved with staff and training investment.

-On the other hand, Western tourists are all around dissatisfied with mostly soft attributes.
-They show this by having a low of 35 \% in the highest price range where undefined factors are the majority and 78 \% at most in the price range from 30,000 to 50,000 yen per night in a hotel.
-The room for improvement for Western tourists is more extensive than their Chinese counterparts.
-As such, it presents a bigger investment opportunity.
-As mentioned earlier in this paper, Westerners are known as ``long-haul'' customers, spending more than 45 \% of their budget on hotel lodging.
+Western tourists are mainly dissatisfied with soft attributes.
+This is revealed by a low satisfaction level of 35 \% in the highest price range where undefined factors are the majority and a maximum of 78 \% in the price range of 30 000 to 50 000 yen per night in a hotel.
+Improvement scope for Western tourists is more extensive than that for their Chinese counterparts.
+As such, it presents a larger investment opportunity.
+As mentioned earlier in this paper, Westerners are known as ``long-haul'' customers, since they spend more than 45 \% of their budget on hotel lodging.

-On the other hand, their Asian counterparts only spend 25 \% of their budget on hotels \cite[][]{choi2000}.
-With bigger returns on managerial improvements, it seems like we can recommend investing in improving attributes that dissatisfy Western customers, such as cleanliness and removing tobacco smell.
-Making more hotel facilities tobacco-free and deodorizing the rooms can be a low-cost investment that could increase returns many times over.
+Asian tourists spend only 25 \% of their budget on hotels \cite[][]{choi2000}.
+With bigger returns on managerial improvements, we recommend investing in improving attributes that dissatisfy Western customers, such as cleanliness and removing tobacco smell.
+Making more hotel facilities tobacco-free and deodorizing the rooms can be a low-cost investment, which could increase returns by several times.

-However, the opposite argument could also be made that Chinese customers provide a more significant number of customers, even though they tend to spend less on lodging.
+However, Chinese customers are more in number, even though they tend to spend less on lodging.
 Attracting a large number of Chinese customers can be a viable strategy for hotels.
-However, as mentioned before, they tend to focus more on hard attributes, leaving language barrier-breaking as one of the few strategies to accomplish this.
+However, as mentioned before, they tend to focus more on hard attributes; thus, breaking the language barrier breaking is one of the few strategies to accomplish this.